markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 ## Tips

-- Use the Builder Tool for reusable placed structures and procedural details.
+- Use the Builder Tool for reusable placed structures and editable baked props.
 - Prefer focused templates over one giant script with many unrelated controls.
 - Use the parameter sidebar for tuning values such as radius, spacing, damage chance, and seed.
 - Keep scripts generic and expose named slots instead of hardcoding materials.